Learn

 Many simulators look similar at first glance.
 The deeper difference is where the trading record lives after each action.

-That affects privacy, recovery, setup friction, and the kind of relationship you enter before the first practice trade.
+That affects privacy, recovery, setup effort, and the kind of relationship you enter before the first practice trade.

 Once you frame the comparison that way, the split is clear: hosted simulators depend on a backend, while local-first simulators keep the normal practice loop in the browser and on the device.